| Version: | 0.2.1 |

 \min_B h(B) = -l(B)+ J(B),

-is the loglikelihood function and J(B)
+where l(B) is the loglikelihood function and J(B) is the

 regularization function.

-Sparsity in the individual elements of the parameter matrix B
+Sparsity in the individual elements of the parameter matrix B is achieved

-by the lasso penalty (dist="sweep"
+by the lasso penalty (dist="sweep")

 J(B) = \lambda \sum_{k\in penidx} \sum_{j=1}^d \|B_{kj}\|

-Sparsity in the rows of the regression parameter matrix B
+Sparsity in the rows of the regression parameter matrix B is achieved

-by the group penalty (dist="group"
+by the group penalty (dist="group")

 J(B) = \lambda \sum_{k \in penidx} \|B_{k \cdot}\|_2,

-parameter matrix B
+parameter matrix B.

-Sparsity in the rank of the parameter matrix B
+Sparsity in the rank of the parameter matrix B is achieved by the nuclear norm penalty (dist="nuclear")

 J(B) = \lambda \|B\|_*= \lambda \sum_{i=1}^{min(p, d)} \sigma_i(B),

-is a convex relaxation of rank(B)=\|\sigma(B)\|_0
+The nuclear norm \|B\|_* is a convex relaxation of rank(B)=\|\sigma(B)\|_0.

-for details about distributions.
+See dist for details about distributions.

 Value

-is a list containing at least the following components:
+Returns an object of class "MGLMsparsereg".
+An object of class "MGLMsparsereg" is a list containing at least the following components:

-the estimated matrix of regression coefficients.logL
+- coefficientsthe estimated matrix of regression coefficients.

-degrees of freedom of the estimated parameter.iter
+- Dofdegrees of freedom of the estimated parameter.

-the penalty chosen when running the penalized regression.
+- penaltythe penalty chosen when running the penalized regression.

 Author(s)